spinnaker-hackathon/github-actions/README.md

 ## Sync Notes
-- Goal: make GitHub part of the Bake stage
+- Goal: make GitHub part of the Bake stage, more native as part of Spinnaker
   - Avoid creating GitHub actions that will be replaced by an integration anyway
+  - Install a GitHub App on your org to facilitate build artifact use in pipelines
 - Unknowns: how big of a lift is the proposed project to create a CI integration
 - Could this be built as a plugin?
 Probably should be!
   - Blog post about plugins: https://blog.spinnaker.io/spinnakers-extensibility-reaches-new-heights-with-plugins-645fd73f8d6a